 By Heidi Goehmann

-I turned to my daughter, age twelve in the backseat, and said, “Wow, a whole conference just for pastor’s kids!
+I turned to my 12-year-old daughter in the backseat and said, “Wow, a whole conference just for pastor’s kids!
 Is that really necessary?”

 My sweet daughter was oddly quiet.
-I looked back at her from my seat next to my husband driving, “Do you think of yourself as a pastor’s kid?”
+I looked back at her from my seat next to my husband driving and asked, “Do you think of yourself as a pastor’s kid?”

 The only thing different between her and another child of God her age, in my mind, was that she was tall for her age and had a special gift for loving any person, of any age, at any time.

 But that doesn’t answer the question does it, for Macee.